ecmwf/thermofeel/docs/source/guide/windchill.rst

 How To Use
 ---------------

-You will need 2m temperature in kelvin and 10 meter height wind speed.
+You will need 2m temperature in Kelvin and 10 m wind speed in m/s.

 .. code-block:: python

-    calculate_wind_chill(2m temperature, wind speed)
+    calculate_wind_chill(2m_temperature, wind_speed)

 Interpret the Output